Buenos Aires tetra: Geographic origins

-The Buenos Aires tetra originates from its namesake, South America.
-They are found in South America in the La Plata region of Argentina, Paraguay, and southeastern Brazil.
-In the wild, they are commonly found in rivers, ponds, lakes, and streams, namely, in the La Plata region.
+The Buenos Aires tetra originates from South America, where they are widespread throughout the Río de la Plata Basin in Argentina, Paraguay, Uruguay, and southeastern Brazil.
+Despite the common name, they are not endemic to its namesake, Buenos Aires Province; and a similar looking fish, Hyphessobrycon togoi largely replaces it here.
+The type locality is Villarrica in Guairá Department, central Paraguay.
+In the wild, they are commonly found in rivers, ponds, lakes, and streams.
 They are a freshwater fish, and do not do well in conditions that may offer too salty or too filthy water.
 They swim in schools and are a social fish, always together with their own kind.